minghanqin/LangSplat/README.md

 - A script to help you turn your own images into optimization-ready SfM data sets with language feature

 The components have been tested on Ubuntu Linux 18.04.
 Instructions for setting up and running each of them are found in the sections below.

+## Datasets
+In the experiments section of our paper, we primarily utilized two datasets: the 3D-OVS dataset and the LERF dataset.

+The 3D-OVS dataset is accessible for download via the following link: [Download 3D-OVS Dataset](https://drive.google.com/drive/folders/1kdV14Gu5nZX6WOPbccG7t7obP_aXkOuC?usp=sharing) .

+For the LERF dataset, we have expanded upon its existing collection and also provided the corresponding COLMAP data.
+These resources can be accessed through this link: [Download Expanded LERF Dataset and COLMAP Data](https://drive.google.com/file/d/1QF1Po5p5DwTjFHu6tnTeYs_G0egMVmHt/view?usp=sharing).

 ## Optimizer